marbl/meryl/documentation/source/reference.rst

     CAAT/1            GGGG/3
     GGGG/1

-  A 'union-sum' action with these three databases as input will output:
+  A ``union-sum`` action with these three databases as input will output:

   .. code-block:: none
     :caption: Sample output from union-sum action.